-The power over another people’s languages and names was the ultimate aphrodisiac.
+The power over another people’s languages and names is the ultimate aphrodisiac.
 Any language has the potential and capacity to dominate and to direct the history of thought.
-It is about the people in control of that language.
-The question is: do they want to dominate and direct?
+It is about the people in control of that language; are they actively pursuing dominance?
+Do they want to dominate?

 After carefully study of the classical books of the Chinese nation, I was convinced that the ancient Chinese, in particular Confucius, had the same conceptions [as I do].

-The European scholars did the same with the Japanese script (which is partly Chinese script, kanji, and partly Japanese alphabet, hiragana and katakana), Tibetan script, Hebrew, and Arabic script, etc. Now that so many languages could be compared phonetically (as they were all expressed by Roman letters), it was only logically to invent a vertical history of languages.
+The European scholars did the same with the Japanese script (which is part Chinese script, kanji, and part Japanese alphabet, hiragana and katakana), Tibetan script, Hebrew, and Arabic script.
+Now that so many languages could be compared phonetically (as they were all expressed by Roman letters), it was only logically to invent a vertical history of languages.
 The Comparative Method was born, which allowed the re-construction of languages, even languages that were never written, like Proto Indo European (PIE).
-The Comparative method was once described by the linguistic Calvert Watkins as the “reconstruction of grammar, sounds, forms, words, sentences […] before the human race had invented the art of writing.”
-All the same, a “reconstructed proto-language” was not very different from the newly constructed Wales-Giles or Pinyin Mandarin: a “glorious artifact” indeed.
-Humanists have long accepted the reality that not only engineers build new machines that did not exist before, but that humanists too create new things that did not exist before.
+The Comparative method was once described by the linguistic Calvert Watkins as the ‘reconstruction of grammar, sounds, forms, words, sentences […] before the human race had invented the art of writing.’
+All the same, a ‘reconstructed proto-language’ was not very different from the newly constructed Wales-Giles or Pinyin Mandarin: a ‘glorious artifact’ indeed.
+Humanists have long accepted the reality that not only engineers build new machines that did not exist before, but that the humanists too create new social realities that did not exist before.
 Transliterations are a case in point, proto-languages are another.

 |The Superman of Confucius is composed of three virtues […]: intelligence, courage, and good will.|